snrnats/doc-centre/docfx_project/pro/api/shipments/getting_shipments.md

 ---
 # Getting Shipments

-You can retrieve an existing PRO shipment via the **Get Shipment** endpoint.
-This page explains how to call **Get Shipment** and how to use the shipment data it returns.
+PRO offers several endpoints that return consignment data.
+This page explains how to retrieve consignment data by shipment reference, custom reference, and carrier tracking reference.

 ---

+## Getting Shipments by Shipment Reference

 The **Get Shipment** endpoint takes the `{reference}` of the shipment you want to view as a path parameter, and returns full details for the specified shipment.
+To call **Get Shipment**, send a `GET` request to `https://api.sorted.com/pro/shipments/{reference}`, where `{reference}` is the unique reference of the shipment you want to retrieve.

 The information returned is structured in a broadly similar way to a **Create Shipment** request, but may also contain additional properties (that is, properties that are managed by PRO rather than explicitly stated by the customer when a shipment is created).
 These properties include:

 * `reference` - The shipment's unique reference.
 * `state` - The shipment's current `state`.
 For a full list of shipment states see [LINK HERE]